-2. Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department;

-3. Institution will provide written instructions on how to apply for a protective order;

-4. Institution will provide written information to complainant on how to preserve evidence;

-5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate

-6. Institution will provide a "no trespass" (PNG) directive to accused party if deemed appropriate.
+- 1. Institution will assess immediate safety needs of complainant; - 2.
+Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department; - 3.
+Institution will provide written instructions on how to apply for a protective order; - 4.
+Institution will provide written information to complainant on how to preserve evidence; - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+Institution will provide a "No Contact" directive to accused party if deemed appropriate.

-Domestic Violence - Preponderance of the evidence
+Domestic Violence/Dating Violence - Preponderance of the evidence

-2. Institution will assist complainant with contacting local police if complainant requests, and complainant will be provided with contact information for local police department;

-3. Institution will provide written instructions on how to apply for a protective order;

-4. Institution will provide written information to complainant on how to preserve evidence;

-5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate;

-6. Institution will provide a "no trespass" (PNG) directive to accused party if deemed appropriate.
+- 1. Institution will assess immediate safety needs of complainant; - 2.
+Institution will assist complainant with contacting local police if complainant requests, and complainant will be provided with contact information for local police department; - 3.
+Institution will provide written instructions on how to apply for a protective order; - 4.
+Institution will provide written information to complainant on how to preserve evidence; - 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; - 6.
+Institution will provide a "No Contact" directive to accused party if deemed appropriate.

-In the event any incident of sexual offense occurs on campus (or to a member of the Lindenwood University community, even if off-campus), the incident should be reported to the dean of students and/or the Public Safety & Security Office.
+In the event any incident of sexual offense occurs on campus (or to a member of the Lindenwood University community, even if off-campus), the incident should be reported to the dean of students, Title IX coordinator, and/or the Public Safety & Security Office.
 When contacted first, campus security will automatically contact the dean of students.
 If the dean of students is contacted first, he/she will automatically contact campus security if the alleged offense constitutes a crime (or at the request of the person) to provide general details of the incident.
+If the victim contacts the Title IX coordinator, the coordinator will contact Public Safety.

-If you are aware of sexual harassment or feel you are a victim of harassment, contact your supervisor or one of the following university officers: Dr. Michael Shonrock, system president; Dr. Shane Williamson, associate vice president for student life & diversity/dean of students; Kelly Moyich, Title IX coordinator; Dr. Nichole Torbitzky, chaplain; Greg Phelps, vice president for operations and finance; and Dr. Marilyn Abbott, vice president for academic affairs and student affairs.
-Sex offenses should be reported to the dean of students or one of the university officers listed above.
+If you are aware of sexual harassment or feel you are a victim of harassment, contact the Title IX coordinator or Public Safety & Security.
 Students seeking a list of registered sex offenders should contact the St. Charles County Police Department at (636) 949-3000.